Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Introduction

 \subsection{Our contribution}

-Our main contribution is a theoretical framework for producing polynomial-time lower bounds of the GH distances.
+Our main contribution is a theoretical framework for producing polynomial-time lower bounds of the GH and mGH distances.
 Furthermore, we present an algorithm for estimating the mGH distance, built upon this framework.
-We implement the algorithm for unweighted graphs, leveraging their properties to reduce polynomial order in the algorithm's time complexity.
-While polynomial-time approximation of a Gromov--Hausdorff distance was implemented for trees in \cite{agarwal18}, this is the first time a feasible algorithm is given for a broad class of graphs occurring in applications.
+We implement the algorithm for metric representations of unweighted graphs, leveraging their properties to reduce the polynomial order in the algorithm's time complexity.
+We demonstrate the performance of the algorithm on several datasets of real-world and synthesized graphs of up to several thousand vertices.

 The rest of the paper is structured as follows.
-Section \ref{background} briefly reviews \cite{memoli13} to formally define the Gromov--Hausdorff distances, show their relation to each other, and state some of their properties.
-In Sections \ref{lower bound} and \ref{upper bound} we discuss the ideas for establishing lower and upper bounds, respectively, of the mGH distance between finite compact metric spaces.
+Section \ref{background} briefly reviews \cite{memoli2013gromov} to formally define the GH and mGH distances, show their relation to each other, and state some of their properties.
+In Sections \ref{lower bound} and \ref{upper bound} we discuss the ideas for establishing lower and upper bounds, respectively, of the mGH distance between finite metric spaces.
 In Section \ref{algorithm}, we describe the algorithm for estimating the mGH distance, show that it has polynomial time complexity, then discuss and present its implementation for the case of unweighted graphs.
-Computational examples from real-world and synthetic datasets are given in Section \ref{computational examples}, while Section \ref{conclusion} summarizes our work.
+Computational examples from real-world and synthetic datasets are given in Section \ref{computational examples}, and Section \ref{conclusion} summarizes our work.
 The Appendix contains pseudocode for the procedures and algorithms, omitted from the main paper for brevity.